gangdong/gangdong.github.io/_posts/2015-04-11-Android-read-property.markdown

 private static native void native_add_change_callback();
 private static native void native_report_sysprop_change();
 {% endhighlight %}
-This class defined the set/get methods for different data type.
-What I need is the get() method of return a String type.
+This class defined the `set/get` methods for the different data types.
+What I need is the `get()` method of return a String type.

-The rest work is straightforward, I wrote below codes and inserted into my class.
+The rest work is straightforward, I wrote the below codes and inserted them into my class.

 {% highlight java %}
 ...